React Data Grid Lite

 Field Type Description Default Value Required

-alias String Provides an alternative name or alias for the column key.
+alias string Provides an alternative name or alias for the column key.
 This alias can be used in column headers and other UI elements to make the grid more intuitive. - No

-concatColumns Object Specifies columns to concatenate into this column.
+concatColumns object Specifies columns to concatenate into this column.
 It includes: columns (array of column keys to concatenate) and separator (the separator string). - No

-fixed Boolean Specifies whether the column should be fixed.
+fixed boolean Specifies whether the column should be fixed.
 When enabled, the column will remain aligned to the left side of the grid based on its position in the column configuration.
 Supported in version 1.1.0 and above. false No

 render function(formattedRow, baseRow) => React.ReactNode Custom render function for the column.
 Receives formattedRow (the transformed row data after formatting and concatenation) and baseRow (the original, unformatted row data).
 Should return a React node to be rendered in the cell.
 Available in version 1.1.3 and above. - No